How do we rank share trading platforms?

 Our top picks are displayed at the top of our "how to buy stock" pages and feature four trading categories alongside three to four share trading platforms.

-The platforms are chosen using the methodology below and then filtered to show a selection of our highest-rated live partners so that users can click through and sign up immediately.
+The brokers are awarded titles using the methodology below and then filtered to show live partners selected by Finder so that users can click through and sign up immediately.
 The categories themselves are chosen by Finder's team based on research around user demand.

 How do we rank brokerage fees?